-Arriving in Bors-de-Montmoreau, signs guide me to my destination.
-The first impression of the Château is impressive: A long tree-lined road leads to the entry of the courtyard; it is pretty majestic.
-At the left and the right hand one discovers vineyards; I assumed they must belong to the property.
+Arriving in Bors-de-Montmoreau, road signs lead me to my eventual destination.
+The first impression of the château is outstanding; there’s a long tree-lined road leading to the entry of the courtyard, and it is rather majestic.
+On both the left and right-hand sides, the estate is lined with vineyards, which I assume belong to the property.

-I stop the car to shoot some pictures from far away.
-While concentrating on taking the picture, I realize that I forgot to pull the handbrake and that the car is moving down the path without me!
-I run after it and get into the car, hoping nobody has seen me from the chateau.
-How embarrassing, this must have looked quite ridiculous.
+I stop the car to take a couple of photos from far away.
+While concentrating on taking the picture, I realize that I have forgotten to put the handbrake on – and that the car has started rolling down the path!
+I run after it and manage to catch the car; hoping nobody has seen me from the château.
+How embarrassing!

-One day, about 8 years later, both of them realized that something went terribly wrong.
+One day, after about 8 years, both brothers realized that something had gone terribly wrong.
 What were they doing there?
-Getting up every morning for something they do not even really support?
-They were dreaming about working for themselves, making their own products.
+Getting up every morning for something they did not even really support?
+They dreamt of working for themselves and creating their own products.

 “We are from the countryside, we know it from our childhood.
 Our father, our grandfather – they were wine growers and distillers.”

 Julien’s very young daughter comes in, takes a piece of paper that I was making notes on, and with a big smile, simply runs off.

 “The negotiations were tough, it took about six months – but finally we made it.
 My brother David manages the wine growing, all the work which has to be organized for the fields, the wine production – until distillation.
 My part is, more or less, sales and marketing.
 But for example, when it comes to distilling we all work together.”

 Together with their father, the Pannaud family owns about 120 hectares of vineyard and there are two more wine properties in the family.
 The vineyard is situated in the Bons Bois area, which is not the highest quality grade (or category) regarding the soil.
 Nevertheless, a respected Bordeaux winemaker called it “the most coherent wine area”.